philipObiri/paint-application/README.md

 - An option to set the size of your brush and erazer
 - Save your work as a JPEG or PNG file.

+# You can checkout live project at : https://digisketch.vercel.app/

 <img src="./shot.PNG" width="600"/>